APPLE iPad Pro (2020) Review

 Apple iPad Pro (2020) 12,9 Inch Cover Stand Side View

-Apple has its new magic keyboard (released on May 25th) and this one adds a trackpad.
-The iOS 13.4, which came out with these new iPads, does support trackpads.
+Apple has its new Magic Keyboard (released on May 25th), and this one adds a trackpad. iOS 13.4, which came out with these new iPads, does support trackpads.
 You can use them with other iPad models that are upgradable to this version of the operating system.

-For the Pro models, for the 11-inch and the 12.9-inch, they have this new magic keyboard folio case.
-Yes, it’s a case, it protects the front and the back.
+For the Pro models, the 11-inch and the 12.9-inch, they have this new Magic Keyboard Folio case.
+Yes, it’s a case; it protects the front and the back.

 Apple iPad Pro 2020 129 Inch Keyboard Top View